 A journeyman pitcher whose MLB debut came after eight years of grinding through the minors, embodying baseball's relentless spirit.

-Todd Redmond's baseball story is one of persistence in the shadows.
-Drafted by the Pittsburgh Pirates in 2004, he spent the better part of a decade navigating trades and Triple-A rosters with the Braves and Reds organization, his name a constant in transaction wires but not on major league scorecards.
-His breakthrough finally came in 2012 with the Cincinnati Reds, a debut that was less a coronation and more a hard-earned receipt for years of bus rides and bullpen sessions.
-He found his most sustained opportunity with the Toronto Blue Jays, where he served as a versatile swingman over three seasons, eating innings with a workman's ethic.
-Redmond's career stands as a testament to the vast, often unseen tier of professional players whose resilience forms the backbone of the sport.
+Todd Redmond made his MLB debut in 2012 with the Cincinnati Reds after nearly a decade in the minor leagues.
+Drafted by the Pittsburgh Pirates in 2004, he spent years navigating trades and Triple-A rosters with the Braves and Reds organizations.
+His breakthrough was a hard-earned receipt for years of bus rides and bullpen sessions.
+He found his most sustained opportunity with the Toronto Blue Jays, serving as a versatile swingman over three seasons, eating innings with a workman's ethic.
+Redmond's career reflects the vast, often unseen tier of professional players whose resilience forms the backbone of the sport.

 1981–1996